OpenGL Cylinder, Prism & Pipe

 linear system of plane and line

-You can find the solution of the linear system here.
+You can find the solution of the linear system, intersection of line and plane.
 Or, see the detail C++ implementation in Pipe::projectContour() of Pipe.cpp and Plane.cpp.

 std::vector<Vector3> Pipe::projectContour(int fromIndex, int toIndex)